 Police officers on horseback, as well as a Munich bishop had all come to Unterammergau to facilitate the open-air blessing, which lasted for approximately one hour.
 Having gotten up around 4 AM for mane and tail grooming sessions, I noticed some yawning owners and restless horses fidgeting during the ceremony.
 The Catholic service culminated with the bishop and priests blessing the horses with spritzes of water, while altar boys carried silver thuribles that had incense wafting from within.
 The participants and their horses then returned to their respective villages, while spectators congregated in Unterammergau’s town square for a traditional concert.

 Where in the World?

-- For next year’s Leonhardiritt horse blessing details, see the Ammergauer Alpen website.
+- The village of Unterammergau is located about 90 km southwest of Munich.
+For the dates and times of next year’s Leonhardiritt horse blessing ceremony, see the Ammergauer Alpen website.

 - Need more inspiration?
 This link contains an index of all my posts from Germany.

 Photography & text Tricia A. Mitchell.
 All Rights Reserved.